-For millions of Americans — approximately one in seven — smoking weed is a common and enjoyable, recreational activity.
+For millions in the United States — approximately one in seven Americans — smoking weed (cannabis) is a common and enjoyable, recreational activity.
 Used primarily to relax, treat pain, party or simply relieve temporary stress, marijuana is largely seen as a less dangerous drug due to its usually milder effects and medicinal uses.
 However, just because marijuana lacks the dangers that drugs like heroin and meth may offer doesn’t mean a chronic weed habit is harmless.
-On the contrary, it can lead to negative physical and emotional consequences that impair your quality of life.
+On the contrary, it can lead to negative physical and psychological consequences that impair your quality of life.
 If weed is having this impact in your life or you feel as though you can’t function without the influence of marijuana, it may be time for you to quit smoking weed.

 Tips to Quit